jeromereddy9/South-African-Bank-Notes-Recognition/README.md

 # South African Bank Notes Recognition
 For this group project, we built an image processing system to classify South African bank notes (R10–R200).
 Using real-world data, we compared multiple techniques to ensure the system was invariant to scale, rotation, and side.
-T